DaneVass/BARtab/README.md

 ```
 ## Stages:
 - Check raw data quality using `fastqc`
-- [OPTIONAL] merge paired end reads using `FLASh`
+- [OPTIONAL] Merge paired end reads using `FLASh`
 - Quality filter reads using `fastx-toolkit`
-- filter barcode reads and trim 5' and/or 3' constant regions using `cutadapt`
+- Filter barcode reads and trim 5' and/or 3' constant regions using `cutadapt`
-- align to reference barcode library using `bowtie`
+- Align to reference barcode library using `bowtie`
-- [OPTIONAL] if no reference library, derive consensus barcode repertoire using `starcode`
+- [OPTIONAL] If no reference library, derive consensus barcode repertoire using `starcode`
-- count number of reads aligning per barcode using `samtools`
+- Count number of reads aligning per barcode using `samtools`
-- merge counts files for multiple samples
+- Merge counts files for multiple samples
-- report metrics for individual samples
+- Report metrics for individual samples

 ## Dependiencies
 * [Nextflow](https://bitbucket.org/snakemake/snakemake)